aframevr/aframe-site/README.md

     npm install && npm start

-And set up local configuration settings:
+If you are testing something related to the A-Frame examples, you can set up local configuration settings to point the examples to your local A-Frame
+examples:

     cp _config.local.yml.dist _config.local.yml

 Then load __[`http://localhost:4000/`](http://localhost:4000/)__!

 You may need to occasionally need to restart the server if you cause breaking changes.
 Just proceed as usual.
+When developing on the site scripts, generators, and helpers in `scripts/`, you will need to restart the server on every change.

-## Writing Documentation
+### Testing Documentation

 Documentation lives in the [A-Frame GitHub repo](https://github.com/aframevr/aframe/tree/master/docs).